 This story was originally published on Jan.
 15, 2020.
-It was updated on May 21, 2020 to reflect additional consultation that occurred in the spring between the HSTA and HIDOE regarding the required TESOL credits.
+It has since been updated to reflect additional consultation between the HSTA and HIDOE regarding the required TESOL credits.
 New or updated information has been added in red below.

 Over winter break, the Hawaii Department of Education published a memo that notified teachers of a three-year deadline to obtain necessary credits in Teaching English to Speakers of Other Languages (TESOL).

 For approximately 20 years, the HIDOE has had a requirement that all teachers needed to work toward obtaining six credits in TESOL and report their credits.
 Last March, the HIDOE sent out a memo reminding teachers of this requirement.
 However, in recent history, the HIDOE’s focus on tracking and confirming teachers who have obtained the credits has been inconsistent.
 Going forward, the HIDOE is going to centralize its data collection related to these credits and has implemented a deadline for teachers to obtain them.

 Starting in school year 2020–21, the HIDOE will require teachers who provide direct instruction to students to obtain their six TESOL credits within three years.
 The HIDOE is also designating the TESOL credits as meeting the “Sheltered Instruction Qualification.”
 This requirement applies regardless of instructional assignment.

 The Hawaii State Teachers Association engaged the HIDOE in an extensive consult and confer regarding our concern over this change in expectations.
 Please see the following FAQs that may help you to understand the new requirements.

 Q1: What if I already have my six TESOL credits?